Windemere Park

 Ann Arbor's city parks sit on the ancestral and traditional homelands of several indigenous Native peoples.
 Read a land acknowledgement from the city and learn more about the early history of the land here.

 The first plot of the land that became Windemere Park was acquired by the city in 1972.
 In 1979 construction of the subdivision, known as Earhart Knolls, was approved.
-Part of this agreement was that the developer would dedicate some park land to be added to the existing Windemere park.
+Part of this agreement was that the developer would dedicate some park land to be added to the existing Windemere Park.
 This addition formed the park boundary as it is today.
 The Glacier Highland Homeowners Association helped develop the master plan for the park and donated some improvements to the park.
 The park was officially dedicated in 1982.

 Recent Developments